ahmadhelwa/HR-management-system/README.md

  # I was expecting it to take a day, but because of Ramadan I was late in completing it and now I have re-uploaded it to you so that it appears better

+### I added the new code to the app.js , file due to an error in the file accounting.js
 ## I know the code in Task 9 is not complete, I will edit the code later
 #### Thank you